-- Basic information required of all off campus programs, provides a "release" section, the language of which should not be altered unless approved by the Risk Manager.
+- Basic information required of all off campus programs, provides a "release" section, the language of which should not be altered unless approved by the Risk Manager or Legal Counsel.
 Additional space is provided for the program director to include other important provisions and agreements.

-- The program director should keep a file of the Consent, General Release, and Indemnity Agreements for no less than three years.
+- The program director should keep a file of the Consent, General Release, and Indemnity Agreements for no less than six (6) years.

 - Questions about the administration of this policy should be directed to the Risk Manager at Facilities Services.

 Any student designated by law enforcement agencies as a sex offender is required by law (SC 23-3-450) to register with local law enforcement agencies where they reside, even in temporary residence locations such as a college residence hall or apartment.
 Each academic year, the registration should be completed with the Greenville County Sheriff's Office and updated as needed.